Congratulations to our new Purdy Memorial Champion Cameron McGowan and other prizewinners

 Prizes: * see notes below:

-- The John Purdy Memorial Champion is be awarded to the highest placed Norths member.
+The title of John Purdy Memorial Champion is awarded to the highest placed Norths member.

 Ratings: The tournament rating used for pairings and prizes is ACF Classic, or if a player doesn't have an ACF Classic rating, the FIDE Standard rating.
 Results will be submitted for the ACF Classic and FIDE Standard rating lists.